aradhananitu/APS_Fault_Finding/README.md

 ```bash
 python main.py
 ```
-This changes is made in neuo Lab
+This changes is made in neuroLab